wso2/identity-apps/.changeset/nervous-mirrors-admire.md

 "@wso2is/console": patch
 ---

-Bring support to configure custom first factor and second factor authenticator names for application login flow UI
+Bring support to configure custom first-factor and second-factor authenticator names for application login flow UI